MicroRNA: Evolution

 microRNAs feature in the genomes of most eukaryotic organisms, from the brown algae to the animals.
 However, the difference in how these microRNAs function and the way they are processed suggests that microRNAs arose independently in plants and animals.

 Focusing on the animals, the genome of Mnemiopsis leidyi appears to lack recognizable microRNAs, as well as the nuclear proteins Drosha and Pasha, which are critical to canonical microRNA biogenesis.
 It is the only animal thus far reported to be missing Drosha.
-MicroRNAs play a vital role in the regulation of gene expression in all non-ctenophore animals investigated thus far except for Trichoplax adhaerens, the only known member of the phylum Placozoa.
+MicroRNAs play a vital role in the regulation of gene expression in all non-ctenophore animals investigated thus far except for Trichoplax adhaerens, the first known member of the phylum Placozoa.

 Across all species, in excess of 5000 different miRNAs had been identified by March 2010.
 Whilst short RNA sequences (50 – hundreds of base pairs) of a broadly comparable function occur in bacteria, bacteria lack true microRNAs.

 Experimental detection and manipulation

 While researchers focused on miRNA expression in physiological and pathological processes, various technical variables related to microRNA isolation emerged.
 The stability of stored miRNA samples has been questioned. microRNAs degrade much more easily than mRNAs, partly due to their length, but also because of ubiquitously present RNases.
 This makes it necessary to cool samples on ice and use RNase-free equipment.

 microRNA expression can be quantified in a two-step polymerase chain reaction process of modified RT-PCR followed by quantitative PCR.
 Variations of this method achieve absolute or relative quantification. miRNAs can also be hybridized to microarrays, slides or chips with probes to hundreds or thousands of miRNA targets, so that relative levels of miRNAs can be determined in different samples. microRNAs can be both discovered and profiled by high-throughput sequencing methods (microRNA sequencing).
 The activity of an miRNA can be experimentally inhibited using a locked nucleic acid (LNA) oligo, a Morpholino oligo or a 2'-O-methyl RNA oligo.
 A specific miRNA can be silenced by a complementary antagomir. microRNA maturation can be inhibited at several points by steric-blocking oligos.
 The miRNA target site of an mRNA transcript can also be blocked by a steric-blocking oligo.
 For the "in situ" detection of miRNA, LNA or Morpholino probes can be used.
 The locked conformation of LNA results in enhanced hybridization properties and increases sensitivity and selectivity, making it ideal for detection of short miRNA.

 High-throughput quantification of miRNAs is error prone, for the larger variance (compared to mRNAs) that comes with methodological problems. mRNA-expression is therefore often analyzed to check for miRNA-effects in their levels (e.g. in).
 Databases can be used to pair mRNA- and miRNA-data that predict miRNA-targets based on their base sequence.
 While this is usually done after miRNAs of interest have been detected (e. g. because of high expression levels), ideas for analysis tools that integrate mRNA- and miRNA-expression information have been proposed.